kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 Kees' Mother, Grietje Sietsma (née Akkerman), was a devout woman of great faith.
 She came from a thoroughly modern family, whose father was decidedly hostile to the Christian faith.
 However she and her sister, who later became the mother of Dr C. Bouma from The Hague, had come to know and love the Lord Jesus.
 These sisters owed a great deal to a maid in their father\'s house, who talked to them about the way of salvation.
 These talks often had to be held at night, because their father did not allow it.

 The Lord blessed this simple teaching wonderfully and converted both sisters.
 Grietje Akkerman became a devoted Christian and a faithful Christian mother, who prayed and did a lot for her children in all simplicity.
 She had a great influence on her sons, including Kees.
-It is notable that the dedication in Dr Sietsma's dissertation reads as follows:
+It is notable that the dedication in Kees' dissertation reads:

 > "To the memory of my Mother and to my wife".

 The frontier farm, where the Sietsma family worked in Nijega, was not a grand Friesian farm.
 The land was not very fertile; it needed a lot of hard work to provide a decent living for the family.
 Things improved later, when the family moved to a farm that Heine bought in Donkerbroek.
-In Nijega, the years were tough and that burden weighed on Kees Sietsma as a youth.
+In Nijega, the years were tough and that burden weighed on Kees as a youth.

 ### School years